zainosaurus/Mini-Programs/README.md

-A collection of small programs coded in C
+A collection of small programs and scripts

 Coded By: Zain Tahlilkar
 Created: Feb.
 17/2017